Sur-un-nuage/strapi-plugin-expo-notifications/README.md

 ## Latest addition

-As of v1.10.0, you can now attach a Strapi entry as JSON data.
+As of v1.10.0, you now have the option to attach a Strapi entry as JSON data.
 The messages sent by the plugin will have the following structure:

 ```